The Commonplace

 0.09

 Policy does not predict individuals' intent to increase usage but functions as a marker of maturity—formalizing successful diffusion by Enthusiasts while acting as a gateway the Cautious have yet to reach.
-Adoption Rate null_result medium-low Individual intent to increase usage; organizational policy presence; organizational adoption/maturity indicators
+Adoption Rate null_result Individual intent to increase usage; organizational policy presence; organizational adoption/maturity indicators

 n=147